tiborhercz/s3-website-cloudfront-terraform/README.md

 ## Prevent direct S3 object access

-To prevent the direct access to the S3 bucket objects I added a referer header condition to the S3 bukcet policy.
+To prevent direct access to the S3 bucket objects a referer header condition is added to the S3 bucket policy.

 The S3 bucket policy below makes sure only GET requests are allowed if the `Referer` is present.
 CloudFront is set up to always send the `Referer` header with the `SECRET_STRING`.
 This allows CloudFront to access the objects in your S3 bucket.